2016 Standard Chartered bank robbery

 The 2016 Standard Chartered bank robbery was a bank robbery that took place in Singapore on 7 July 2016.
-Bank robberies are rare in Singapore, with the last successful robbery occurring in 2004.
-A total of S$30,045 was robbed, and the perpetrator, David James Roach, a Canadian national, fled Singapore on the same day to Bangkok, Thailand.
-Roach was subsequently jailed in Thailand on money laundering charges, before being deported back to Canada in 2018.
+Bank robberies are rare in Singapore: the last successful robbery occurred in 2004.
+A total of S$30,045 was stolen, and the perpetrator, David James Roach, a Canadian national, fled Singapore on the same day to Bangkok, Thailand.
+Roach was subsequently jailed in Thailand on money-laundering charges, before being deported back to Canada in 2018.

 During the deportation process, he was arrested at Heathrow Airport in London by British authorities and was then extradited to Singapore in 2020 for bank robbery and removing criminal proceeds from Singapore.
-The extradition carried a promise to the British government of not meting out corporal punishment on Roach when found guilty.
-Roach was sentenced to five years' jail and six strokes of cane on 7 July 2021.
+The extradition carried a promise to the British government not to mete out corporal punishment on Roach when found guilty.
+Roach was sentenced to five years' jail and six strokes of the cane on 7 July 2021.
 The caning was subsequently remitted through the exercise of the President's clemency powers, thus fulfilling the promise to the British government.